Sunday, March 16, 2008

 It was the students’ turn and each had stories to tell.
 And tell them they did.
 “My aunt likes iguana”, one student blurted out.
 “Have you tried iguana eggs?, another asked.
 “Yes, I have”, I smirked.
 Stories began to flow.
 Slowly at first, then faster as memories and emotions mounted.
 Tales of iguana, turtles, caimans (a species of alligator), donkey meat, reptile eggs, armadillo, a Guinea Pig relative called “Cuy” and Dagger fish emerged enthusiastically - bursting with anecdotes, humor and sometimes a bit of disgust.
 It not only got them speaking fluently, but was quite informative too.

 “You can always tell a dagger fisherman”, one Mexican student explained, “because of the strange scars they get from the fish.”
+“Oh, so how do they get the scars?
+I meekly asked.
+The answer made me gasp.
+Trust me, you don’t want to know.
+Shark is popular in many Latin and Caribbean countries too.

 I wanted to know more and they obliged.
 They spoke not only of things they’d tried, but of meats and meals they’d heard of others eating.
 Opinions of what, where and why added richness, depth and flow to the conversation.
 In the end I had to halt the session which ran well overtime with no indication of ending anytime soon.